-Stephens College has always been student-focused and that includes working one-on-one with transfer students to ensure a seamless transition into our programming and community.
+Our transfer-friendly promise means we work one-on-one with transfer students to ensure a seamless transition into our programs.

-- We understand the importance of responding to busy transfer students quickly.
+We understand the importance of responding quickly to busy transfer students.
 In most cases, once we receive your completed application and college-level transcripts, we will respond with an admissions decision within five days.
-Application fees for transfer students are waived.

 MACCStephens Admissions Process